msbeigiai/fullstack-employee-management/README.md

    ```

 **Note: Before running the application make sure your Postgres database is up and running.** \
-*You can install postgres by Docker or navigate to the official website and install it in your local machine whether you hvae Mac or Linux or Windows.*\
+*You can install postgres by Docker or navigate to the official website and install it in your local machine whether you have Mac or Linux or Windows.*\
 **You also need to run `create database employee_db` query in your Postgres to create database.**

 3. Navigate to the backend folder and run: